-(b) A Client’s engagement of a Person Affiliated with De Brauw will not result in an agreement with that person or with any other Person Affiliated with De Brauw.
+(b) A client's engagement of a person affiliated with De Brauw will not result in an agreement with that person or with any other person affiliated with De Brauw.

-(c) If the Client requests that, as part of the engagement, work be carried out or continued by a specific Person Affiliated with De Brauw, De Brauw shall meet that request where possible, taking into account the limitations imposed by De Brauw's business and the demands of its other Clients.
+(c) If the client requests that, as part of the engagement, work be carried out or continued by a specific person affiliated with De Brauw, De Brauw shall meet that request where possible, taking into account the limitations imposed by De Brauw's business and the demands of its other clients.
 Articles 7:404 and 7:409 of the Dutch Civil Code will not apply.

-(a) The Client will owe De Brauw the agreed fee.
-If no fee has been agreed, the Client will owe a fee based on De Brauw's standard rates.
+(a) The client will owe De Brauw the agreed fee.
+If no fee has been agreed, the client will owe a fee based on De Brauw's standard rates.

-(c) Fees and expenses owed by the Client will be increased by the applicable turnover tax (VAT) as required by law, unless the Client is established in another European Union member state and has provided De Brauw with a valid VAT number, or is established outside the European Union.
+(c) Fees and expenses owed by the client will be increased by the applicable turnover tax (VAT) as required by law, unless the client is established in another European Union member state and has provided De Brauw with a valid VAT number, or is established outside the European Union.

-(e) The Client shall pay all invoices within thirty days of the invoice date.
+(e) The client shall pay all invoices within thirty days of the invoice date.

-(b) Every compensation claim will expire one year after the date on which the Client became aware of the damage and of De Brauw's liability for the damage.
+(b) Every compensation claim will expire one year after the date on which the client became aware of the damage and of De Brauw's liability for the damage.

-(c) The professional liability of every lawyer, civil law notary, candidate civil law notary and tax lawyer working at De Brauw and its subsidiaries is limited as set out in the first sentence of paragraph (a) above.
-Any other liability on their part and on the part of other Persons Affiliated with De Brauw is excluded.
-This paragraph is an irrevocable third-party clause for the benefit of every Person Affiliated with De Brauw.
+(c) The professional liability of every lawyer, civil law notary, candidate civil law notary and tax lawyer working at De Brauw and its subsidiaries is limited as set out in the first sentence of paragraph 1.4(a) above.
+Any other liability on their part and on the part of other persons affiliated with De Brauw is excluded.
+This paragraph is an irrevocable third-party clause for the benefit of every person affiliated with De Brauw.

 1.5 Engaging third parties

 (a) In providing the services, De Brauw may engage persons not affiliated with De Brauw (such as couriers, bailiffs, translators, experts and foreign counsel) where this is desirable for the provision of the services.
-De Brauw may engage those persons in its own name or, as an authorised representative, in the Client’s name.
+De Brauw may engage those persons in its own name or, as an authorised representative, in the client's name.

 1.6 Confidentiality and files

-(b) The first sentence of paragraph (a) above does not apply where disclosure is mandatory pursuant to the law or a binding decision of a court or a government body or, in the case of De Brauw, where disclosure is desirable with a view to providing the services.
+(b) The first sentence of paragraph 1.6(a) does not apply where disclosure is mandatory pursuant to the law or a binding decision of a court or a government body or, in the case of De Brauw, where disclosure is desirable with a view to providing the services.

 1.7 Termination of the engagement

-(a) The Client may terminate the engagement at any time, but only by giving written notice to its contact at De Brauw.
+(a) The client may terminate the engagement at any time, but only by giving written notice to its contact at De Brauw.

-(b) De Brauw may terminate the engagement by giving the Client fourteen days' prior notice, or immediate notice if the Client does not pay an invoice within thirty days of the due date, but always only by giving notice in writing.
+(b) De Brauw may terminate the engagement by giving the client fourteen days' prior notice, or immediate notice if the client does not pay an invoice within thirty days of the due date, but always only by giving notice in writing.

 1.8 Governing law; complaints and disputes

-(a) The agreement for services (including paragraph (c) below) and any non-contractual obligation arising out of or in connection with the agreement are governed exclusively by Dutch law.
+(a) The agreement for services (including paragraph 1.8(c) below) and any non-contractual obligation arising out of or in connection with the agreement are governed exclusively by Dutch law.

 2. AGREEMENTS FOR SERVICES WITH DE BRAUW LONDON AND DE BRAUW SINGAPORE